openpnp/openpnp/GcodeDriver:-Command-Reference.md

 ### PUMP_ON_COMMAND

+**NOTE** This command is deprecated in OpenPnP 2.0.
+Use the [Vacuum Setup](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Vacuum-Setup) instead.
+The command remains in OpenPnP so you can move it to the actuator.

 Sent to turn on the vacuum pump before performing a pick.

 ### PUMP_OFF_COMMAND

+**NOTE** This command is deprecated in OpenPnP 2.0.
+Use the [Vacuum Setup](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Vacuum-Setup) instead.
+The command remains in OpenPnP so you can move it to the actuator.

 Sent to turn off the vacuum pump after a place if there are no longer any nozzles that are picked.